olivia-tech-psych/emochild/README.md

-# emotionagotchi-app
+# emochild
-Emotionagotchi is a modern resurrection of the classic Tamagotchi (1996 digital pet), brought back with a new purpose:  you don’t feed it, clean it, or keep it alive.
+EmoChild is a modern resurrection of the classic Tamagotchi (1996 digital pet), brought back with a new purpose:  you don’t feed it, clean it, or keep it alive.
 Instead, your creature grows every time you emotionally regulate, express, validate, or process a feeling.
 It’s a digital companion designed to mirror your emotional life.

 ## Current Features Implemented